 Quan also provides organizational results in the form of an organizational report.
-These organizational results are available as soon as a minimum of 3 teams in your organization complete the well-being assessment.
+These organizational results are available as soon as a minimum of one team in your organization completes the well-being assessment.
 These results allow you to:

 - Recognise what works well and what needs attention